pnsn/ring2mongo/README.md

 ####Mongo-C Driver
 Follow the directions to install Mongo-C Driver https://github.com/mongodb/mongo-c-driver
-You'll probably have to edit the following Env variables.
+I found that building from source was the only way to get it to work on Centos7 You'll probably have to edit the following Env variables.
 These paths are RHEL/CENTOS 6.5 & 7
 * <code> echo "export CPATH=$CPATH:/usr/local/include/libmongoc-1.0:/usr/local/include/libbson-1.0" >> ~/.bashrc </code>
 * <code> export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib" >> ~/.bashrc </code>
 * <code> export PKG_CONFIG_PATH=$PKG_CONFIG_PATH:/usr/local/lib/pkgconfig" >> ~/.bashrc </code>
 * <code> source ~/.bashrc </code>
+*Ensure openssl and openssl-devel are installed before you run ./configure to set the SSL compile flag to true.